Lemon Blueberry Cookie Recipe

-Typically, I use store bought blues for these mounds of goodness, however this year I have a freezer load of “real” North East blueberries – fresh picked at their peak summery ripeness.
-Snatching a berry bag out of the freezer, I begin the trip to cookie reward-ville.
+Typically, I use store bought blues for these mounds of goodness, however this year I have a freezer load of “real” North East blueberries – freshly picked at their peak summery ripeness.
+Snatching a berry bag out of the freezer, I begin the trip to cookie rewardville.
 House, tummy and heart warm-fest – I’m on it!

-- (add extra flour to offset the additional moistness in substituted berries)
+- 1 cup Blueberries You may substitute raspberries, blackberries, raisins (add extra flour to offset the additional moistness in substituted berries)

 - Cream together the first four ingredients